PIN may refer to any of the following:

 4. On the social networking platform Pinterest, a pin is a saved picture or website you enjoyed that's saved to your Pinterest profile.
 Once pinned, others can view all your saved pins, make comments, or pin anything they like to their profile.

-2. A pin also describe the short, and usually thin piece of metal found on the end of a male cable.
-For example, in the below picture to the right, is an example of the end of a VGA connector with pins that connect to the female connector on the computer.
+5. A pin also describes the short and usually thin piece of metal found on the end of a male cable.
+For example, the picture shows the end of a VGA (video graphics array) connector with pins (top image) that connects to the female connector (bottom image) on the computer.

 6. The term pin describes the small metal extrusions on the bottom of a CPU (central processing unit) or IC (integrated chip).
 These pins connect the CPU to a socket or circuit board.
 Pictured is a close-up of a CPU, showing how pins on the CPU may become bent.
 If the pins are bent, the CPU may not function.